-The Alliance for Water Stewardship (AWS) is committed to measuring sustainability efforts by AWS certified entities at the site, catchment, and AWS organisational levels to evaluate its environmental, social and economic impacts.
+The Alliance for Water Stewardship (AWS) is committed to measuring sustainability efforts by AWS certified entities at the site, catchment, and AWS organisational levels to evaluate its environmental, social, cultural and economic impacts.

 AWS has set about developing its M&E System to see how we are doing against our own mission objectives and to begin to understand and learn about the impacts we are having in the world.

 The intended effects of the International Alliance for Water Stewardship Standard are:

 Healthy status of important water-related areas

 Good water quality status

 Safe water, sanitation and hygiene for all (WASH)

 By impacts, we mean something quite specific.
 As an ISEAL Alliance Member we mean the positive and negative long-term effects resulting from the implementation of a standards system, either directly or indirectly, intended or unintended.

 An M&E system is defined as an ongoing process through which an organization draws conclusions about its contribution to intended outcomes and impacts.
 A monitoring and evaluation system consists of a set of interconnected functions, processes and activities, including systematic collection of monitoring data on specified indicators and the implementation of outcome and impact evaluations.